 - Enjoy meaningful conversations with other PhDs in the group to discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

-- Leverage the IPP private group to find other IP professionals or PhDs you can connect with.
+- Leverage the private group to find other IP professionals or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.

-The Pack Is NOT For You If...
+The Career Library Is NOT For You If...

-Are Uncomfortable With Legal Paperwork
+You Are Uncomfortable With Legal Paperwork

 You’ve mastered the technical terminology in your PhD field of study, but you find legal documents boring and/or tedious.

 IP professionals handle legal documents daily.
 They need to be comfortable reading, preparing, and interpreting the legal consequences of these documents